hande-qmc/hande/documentation/manual/input/calcs/semi_stoch.rst

 ==================

-The semi-stochastic approach divides the Hilbert space into two regions: a small region in which the action of the Hamiltonian is applied exactly, and a the remainder of the Hilbert space, in which the action is applied stochastically.
+The semi-stochastic approach divides the Hilbert space into two regions: a small region in which the action of the Hamiltonian is applied exactly, and the remainder of the Hilbert space, in which the action is applied stochastically.
 This can substantially reduce the stochastic error in many cases.